pedronetto12/ARMOVE-RehabilitationRobot/README.md

     3.  **Bluetooth (`ContrMouse`):** A lower-priority task that sends cursor movement data over BLE.
     4.  **LED Status (`ledTask`):** A simple task to provide visual feedback on the system's state.

-The source code is located in the `/include` directory and is organized into the modules described above.
-The full source code can also be found in Appendix A of the thesis.

 ## ⚙️ Installation & Setup

 1.  **Clone the Repository:**